All Products

 Background information

-Alibaba Cloud Elasticsearch includes Elasticsearch 5.5.3 with Commercial Feature, Elasticsearch 6.3.2 with Commercial Feature, and Elasticsearch 6.7.0 with Commercial Feature.
-It also contains the commercial X-Pack plug-in.
-You can use Alibaba Cloud Elasticsearch in scenarios such as data analysis and search.
-Based on open source Elasticsearch, Alibaba Cloud Elasticsearch provides enterprise-class access control, security monitoring and alerting, and automatic reporting.
+Alibaba Cloud Elasticsearch is available in the following versions: Elasticsearch 5.5.3 with Commercial Feature, Elasticsearch 6.3.2 with Commercial Feature, and Elasticsearch 6.7.0 with Commercial Feature.
+It includes the commercial X-Pack plug-in and supports use cases such as data analysis and search.
+Compared with open source Elasticsearch, Alibaba Cloud Elasticsearch additionally provides enterprise-class access control, security monitoring and alerting, and automatic reporting.

-2. In the Create Table dialog box, configure Name and click Create.
+3. In the Create Table dialog box, enter a name in the Name field and click Create.

 Note

-4. In the DDL dialog box, enter the following CREATE TABLE statement and click Generate Table Schema.
+5. In the DDL dialog box, enter the following table creation statement and click Generate Table Schema:

 create table elastic2mc_bankdata